milkyway-labs/milkyway/x/restaking/README.md

 ### Pool delegation

-PoolDelegation stores the delegation made toward a pool by a user.
+PoolDelegation stores the delegation made by a user toward a pool.
 It allows to obtain all the user's delegation toward a pool and to quick check if a user has delegated toward a specific pool.